Skip to article content

 SEO review process showing page prioritisation and issue assessment

-When to Prioritize Coverage Error Fixes
+When to Prioritise Coverage Error Fixes

 High priority errors are those affecting important pages (service pages, product pages, high-traffic content) or affecting large numbers of pages.
 Low priority errors may be on pages that were never meant to be indexed, internal test pages, or obsolete content.